If you want to teach in China, you must have a TEFL certificate. And to get a certificate, you need to complete a TEFL course.

 Once you pay for your China TEFL course you don’t have to go on to teach in China.
 But we’d love you to experience all that China has to offer!

-Make sure you look up the TEFL requirements of the country you’ve chosen to teach in, as they differ for each country.
+Make sure you look up the TEFL requirements of the country you’ve chosen to teach in, as they may differ for each destination.

 Do I really need a TEFL certificate to teach in China?